Message #1978

 but they are more like a digon with a henagon subtracted out.
 I don’t know

-if there is a special name for this polygon. - The red, yellow, white, and green cells are proper triangles.
+- The red, yellow, white, and green cells are proper triangles.
 (By the

 way, if you want to trace out the green and white triangles in the graph,